cvonk/cvonk.github.io/README.md

-# CODECs in DaVinci Resolve 17.1
+# CODECs in DaVinci Resolve 17.1 and FFMPEG

 ## Lossless